yeheskieltame/Pippu/README.md

 **Long-term**: The isolated pool model enables white-label opportunities.
 Any community or protocol can embed Pippu's lending infrastructure.
 We become the lending rails for Base, not just another protocol.

 **Why not paid acquisition**: DeFi lending requires trust.
 Paid ads generate awareness but not credibility.
 Our Farcaster strategy leverages existing social capital, which is more valuable than attention.
 We're building a lending network, not just user acquisition.

----

-**This submission demonstrates technical execution, market understanding, and strategic thinking that goes beyond building features to solving real market problems with defensible differentiation.**